How much does it cost to hire a handyman?

 How handymen charge

 It's first important to understand how handymen charge for their time.
 There are two common methods: by hour, or by job.
-If the work is straightforward and will take no more than a day or two, you'll typically be charged by the hour at rate of $60 to $85, plus a fee for mileage.
+If the work is straightforward and will take no more than a day or two, you'll typically be charged by the hour, plus a fee for mileage.
 Things like hanging a new door or repairing a leaky toilet fall under this category.
 Be aware that professional services - for example, a plumbing expert - will cost more than handymen with broad skill sets.

 Larger jobs will often be quoted in total, with contractors and homeowners negotiating when payment will occur; many handymen prefer to be paid by milestone.
 For example, they might charge half of a total basement renovation price when the framing and drywall stages are completed, and the other half once the job is finished.
 To estimate the cost of a larger project, homeowners should research the basic price of preferred materials and fixtures, then double it.
 This is a good baseline for what a handyman will charge.